akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "It is well, my son."

 Something crossed Godfrey's face.
-A flicker.
-A crack in the careful mask.
+A flicker—a crack in the careful mask.
 At her words—*my son*—his throat moved once.
 He said nothing.
 He didn't need to.

 Henry watched the exchange, his eyes warm.

 After a moment: "You will escort the young lady home.
-Two riders, no more.
+Two riders—no more.
 See her safely to her father's door."

 Godfrey found his voice.
 "Yes, Father."